Sustainable Development Goals

 There is a lack of data on industrial wastewater.
 The UN has previously estimated that only a third of industrial wastewater was safely treated (based on data from 2015).
 However, the data sample included only 42 countries (covering 18% of the world population), illustrating the urgent need for more accurate data.

 Data on water quality is also lacking.
 The most recent UN estimate based on data from a sample of 97 countries, showed that only 60% of water was of good ambient quality.
 However, only 1% of the water bodies included in the sample were in the poorest countries.
-As the UN notes in the SDG 2022 progress report:
+As the UN notes in the SDG 2023 progress report:

 The Nordics

-Denmark, Sweden and Finland all have close to full safe treatment of all domestic wastewater, while Norway and Iceland are both below the European average of 80%.
+Denmark, Sweden and Finland all have close to full safe treatment of all domestic wastewater, while Norway and Iceland are below the European average of 80%.

 Target 6.4